ghostdevv/jellycommands/docs/guide/props.md

 })
 ```

-Now anywhere we have access to our `client` we can get the `db` prop
+We can now access our database with the `db` prop wherever `client` is available.

 ## Getting Props

-In a command we might want access to our database, so we can use the props api to get it:
+To access our database in a `command`, for example, we can use the `props api`:

 ```js
 import { command } from 'jellycommands';